 Unfortunately,1926's “The Mountain Eagle” remains lost, but a collection of stills went up for auction last fall confirming the existence of the film.

-As we await the stateside arrival of these nine rare films, we can revel in the recent Hitchcock renaissance, from the director's Universal titles in a stunning Blu-ray collection to Fox's "Alfred Hitchcock: The Classic Collection," which includes "Rebecca," "Spellbound" and "Notorious."
+Hitchcock has been enjoying a renaissance over the past 18 months, from the director's Universal titles in a stunning Blu-ray collection to Fox's "Alfred Hitchcock: The Classic Collection," which includes "Rebecca," "Spellbound" and "Notorious."
 Our TOH!
 "Now and Then" column looks at the relationship between Hitch's 40s bad-ass brunettes and those icy 50s blondes.